matburton/mega-processor/Assembler/MegaProcessor/README.md

 ```csharp
 return Assembler.MegaProcessor.Program.Main(args, BuildMyStuff);
 ```
-Where `BuildMyStuff` is something which takes an empty `Assembly` instance and returns an `Assembly` instance populated, such that `.Assemble` will return your binary.
+Where `BuildMyStuff` is something which returns an `Assembly` instance populated, such that `.Assemble` will return your binary.